372nd COVID-19 fatality reported; Guam in 'high' COVID-19 risk level

 Many of the cases are linked to households and workplaces, Campo said.

-There's still no telling whether the 2022 election-related gatherings have been a factor, he said.
+It is unknown whether any 2022 election-related gatherings have been a factor, he said.

-There's an increase in testing among those about to travel; there is still more local testing.
+There's an increase in testing among those about to travel, and local testing continues.

 Most cases remain asymptomatic.
-The 18 to 39 age bracket still drives up the case numbers.
+The 18-to-39 age bracket continues to drive up the case numbers.

 But there's been an increase in cases among those 60 and older.

-At this point, DPHSS has yet to find out whether the increased COVID-19 cases is due to a new variant or a subvariant of the omicron.
+At this point, DPHSS has yet to determine whether the increased COVID-19 case numbers are due to a new variant or a subvariant of omicron.

-DPHSS' Leon Guerrero said they "suspect" it's the omicron subvariants BA.4 and BA.5 that are driving the current cases but they won't know for sure until they receive the latest results of genome sequencing from off-island.
+Dr. Bob Leon Guerrero said Public Health officials "suspect" it's the omicron subvariants BA.4 and BA.5 that are driving the current cases, but they won't know for sure until they receive the latest results of genome sequencing from off island.

-Guam ordered and received an estimated $25,000 genome sequencing machine, that would determine the variant that's already present on the island.
+Guam has ordered and received a genome sequencing machine, estimated to cost $25,000, that can determine the variant that's already present on the island.

-Patrick Luces, DPHSS incident commander, said DPHSS is currently working with the Guam General Services Agency in putting out an invitation for a bid to build that wall.
+Patrick Luces, DPHSS incident commander, said DPHSS currently is working with the Guam General Services Agency to put out an invitation for bids to build the wall.

-While waiting for the machine to be operational, months after it arrived on Guam, DPHSS continues to send specimens to the CDC in Atlanta and to Hawaii.
+While waiting for the machine to become operational, months after it arrived on Guam, DPHSS continues to send specimens to the CDC in Atlanta and to Hawaii.